 - i.
-Complain to Chief Medical Officer (CMO) of the district where the hospital is here; then - ii.
-RTI to the CMO of the district in which facility is located (see list here); then - iii.
-Using the Central Government's on-line grievance redressal mechanism http://pgportal.gov.in/
+Complain to Chief Medical Officer(CMO) of the hospital in which the facility is located.
+See list here & for female hospitals click here.; then - ii.
+RTI to the CMO of the district in which facility is located.
+See list here & for female hospitals click here; then - iii.
+Using the Central Government's on-line grievance redressal mechanism here

-6. Health - HIV
+8. Health - HIV